Jamie Fobert Architects

 Practice Manager

-Benna Schellhorn joined Jamie Fobert Architects in 2005 and was made an Associate in 2012.
+Benna Schellhorn joined Jamie Fobert Architects in 2005 and was made an Associate in 2012 and an Associate Director in 2024.
 She read for an MA in Theology and Religious Studies at the University of Cambridge and an MA in Cultural and Critical Studies at the University of London.
 Prior to joining Jamie Fobert Architects, Benna worked at the Royal College of Art and as PA to sculptor Sir Anthony Caro.
 She has a keen interest in good, clear writing and, in particular, the dynamic relationship that can exist between text and images.
 As part of her role as Practice Manager, Benna oversees all Jamie Fobert Architects’ written content, including website and competition bids, as well as new business enquiries and client agreements.

 Chris Dove